-With the concern about the COVID-19 Coronavirus right now, it seems like a good time to talk about how to best clean your phone and gadgets.
+It’s always a good time to talk about how to best clean your phone and gadgets.
 But especially this time of year.
 With cold and flu season now meeting Covid-is-back season (again, sigh) it’s important to know how to safely clean your phone, or disinfect it entirely.
-Also, your kids’ phones (ahem).
+Also, your kids’ phones, of course.
 Because while it’s important to know the best way to wash your hands, it’s a little counterproductive to to dry off those newly clean hands, only pick up a germy phone and start tapping on that phone screen, let alone pressing it up against your face.

 So really, knowing how to clean your devices is about preparing, not panicking.

-But Coronavirus aside, with the knowledge that a cell phone can be10 times dirtier than your toilet seat (and that’s not counting kids’ phones), it’s good to have some phone-cleaning supplies and disinfectant techniques available to you any time of year at all.
+But Covid aside, with the knowledge that a cell phone can be10 times dirtier than your toilet seat (and that’s not counting kids’ phones), it’s good to have some phone-cleaning supplies and disinfectant techniques available any time of year at all.

 For a quick clean: Clean your phone screen with a soft microfiber cloth